 The composite return is the asset-weighted average of the performance results of all the portfolios in the composite.
-The Standards require that firms include all discretionary feepaying portfolios in at least one composite that is managed according to a particular strategy or style.
+Norges Bank Investment Management currently has only one portfolio in each composite.
+The Standards require that firms include all discretionary fee-paying portfolios in at least one composite that is managed according to a particular strategy or style.
+All discretionary fee-paying portfolios are included in at least one composite.

-Composite Category Benchmark Composite inception and composite creation date Composite assets 2014 (NOKm) The Government Pension Fund Global Balanced The composit is the aggregate of the Government Pension Fund Globals equity, fixed income and real estate composites.
-As no relevant benchmark is availible for the real estate composite, no benchmark is presented for the aggregated fund.
-31 December 1997 6,430,739 The Government Pension Fund Global, ex Real Estate Balanced 60% FTSE Global All-Cap factor and marketcap weighted and 40%) Barclays Global Aggregate Supranational Government related / Barclays Global inflation linked/Barclays Treasury GDP weighted/ Barclays Aggregate Corporates USD, CAD,EUR,GBP,SEK,DKK, CHF 31 December 1997 6,289,870 The Government Pension Fund Global - Equity Equity FTSE Global All-Cap, developed, advanced emerging, secondary emerging markets factor and marketcap weighted.
-31 December 1998 3,939,923 The Government Pension Fund Global - Fixed Income Fixed Income Barclays Global Aggregate Supranational Government / Barclays Global inflation linked/Barclays Treasury GDP weighted/ Barclays Aggregate Corporates USD, CAD,EUR,GBP,SEK,DKK, CHF 31 December 1997 2,349,948 The Government Pension Fund Global - Real Estate Real Estate No benchmark is presented for the real estate composite.
-The real estate portfolio is still under development and it has not possible to define an appropriate benchmark.
-31 March 2011 140,868 The investment portfolio of Norges Bank's foreign exchange reserves Balanced 40% FTSE Global All-Cap and 60% Barclays Global Aggregate, treasuries 31 December 1997 347,311 The investment portfolio of Norges Bank's foreign exchange reserves - Equity Equity FTSE Global All-Cap, developed markets 31 December 2001 139,984 The investment portfolio of Norges Bank's foreign exchange reserves - Fixed Income Fixed Income Barclays Global Aggregate, treasuries 31 December 1997 207,326 The Government Petroleum Insurance Fund Fixed Income Barclays Global Aggregate Treasury and a money market deposit rate 31.aug.98 (Terminated 31 December 2011) -
+Composite Category Benchmark Composite inception and composite creation date Composite assets 2015 (NOKm) The Government Pension Fund Global Balanced The composite is the aggregate of the Government Pension Fund Global Equity, Fixed Income and Real Estate composites.
+As no relevant benchmark is available for the Real Estate composite, no benchmark is presented for the aggregated fund.
+31 December 1997 7,475,153 The Government Pension Fund Global, ex real estate Balanced 60% Equity - FTSE Global All Cap factor and market cap weighted tax-adjusted and 40% Fixed Income - of which, 70% government debt - Barclays Global Treasury (GDP weighted), Barclays Global inflation-linked index and subgroup supranational within Barclays Global Aggregate, and 30% corporate debt - the corporate bonds and subgroup covered bonds (USD, CAD, EUR, GBP, SEK, DKK, CHF) within the Barclays Global Aggregate.
+31 December 1997 7,239,955 The Government Pension Fund Global, equity Equity FTSE Global All Cap factor and market cap weighted tax-adjusted.
+31 December 1998 4,571,808 The Government Pension Fund Global, fixed income Fixed Income 70% government debt - Barclays Global Treasury (GDP weighted), Barclays Global inflation-linked index and subgroup supranational within Barclays Global Aggregate, and 30% corporate debt - the corporate bonds and subgroup covered bonds (USD, CAD, EUR, GBP, SEK, DKK, CHF) within the Barclays Global Aggregate.
+31 December 1997 2,668,147 The Government Pension Fund Global, real estate Real Estate No benchmark is presented for the real estate composite.
+The real estate portfolio is still under development and the composite has not yet been assigned a benchmark.
+31 March 2011 235,199 The Government Pension Fund Global, unlisted real estate Real Estate No benchmark is presented for the unlisted real estate composite.
+The unlisted real estate portfolio is still under development and the composite has not yet been assigned a benchmark.
+31 March 2011 (Creation date 31 December 2015) 181,141 The investment portfolio of Norges Bank's foreign exchange reserves Balanced 40% Equity - FTSE Global All World Developed Market (Eurozone, USA, United Kingdom, Japan, Canada, Australia, Switzerland, Sweden and Denmark) tax-adjusted, and 60% Fixed Income - Barclays Global Aggregate, classification Treasuries only, of which 45 percent in USD, 35 percent in euros (issued by France and Germany), and 10 percent each in British pounds and Japanese yen.
+31 December 1997 411,102 The investment portfolio of Norges Bank's foreign exchange reserves, equity Equity FTSE Global All World Developed Market (Eurozone, USA, United Kingdom, Japan, Canada, Australia, Switzerland, Sweden and Denmark) tax-adjusted.
+31 December 2001 169,245 The investment portfolio of Norges Bank's foreign exchange reserves, fixed income Fixed Income Barclays Global Aggregate, classification Treasuries only, of which 45 percent in USD, 35 percent in euros (issued by France and Germany), and 10 percent each in British pounds and Japanese yen.
+31 December 1997 241,858 The Government Petroleum Insurance Fund Fixed Income Barclays Global Aggregate Treasury and a money market deposit rate 31-Aug-98 (Terminated 31 December 2011) -